eduardomazevedo/moralhazard/tests/README.md

 # Tests for MoralHazard Package

-This directory contains tests for the `moralhazard` package.
+This directory contains tests for the `moralhazard` package (AI generated).

 ## Test Structure